 In addition, when human intraocular pressure changes within the pathological range, a linear decrease in the wavelength of the reflection peak of the “smart” contact lens is observed.
 The hydrogel once again alters its reflective nanostructure, this time causing it to appear green.

 “This study provides a novel and smart wearable device for timely and facile warning of the risks of xerophthalmia and high intraocular pressure disease.
 It will also inspire the design of a new generation of wearable devices with colorimetric sensing capabilities for real-time POC monitoring of various human body signs and diseases,” said Prof. DU.

-With both excellent biocompatibility and sensing capabilities, this “smart” contact lens holds great promise for instrument-free ophthalmic health monitoring and help reduce the high risk of eye disease.
+With excellent biocompatibility and sensing capabilities, this “smart” contact lens holds great promise for instrument-free ophthalmic health monitoring and helps reduce the high risk of eye disease.